Menu

 • EY Gibraltar - primarily assurance and advisory

-Gibraltar was one of the first jurisdictions to regulate Distributed Ledger Technology (DLT) providers, back in 2018.
-That early-mover advantage means there's now a real cluster of licensed crypto/digital asset firms here, and they all need compliance, finance and legal staff.
-This is a niche worth targeting if you have a background in traditional finance and want to cross over.
+Gibraltar was one of the first jurisdictions globally to regulate Distributed Ledger Technology (DLT) providers, with its framework coming into effect in 2018.
+That early-mover advantage has produced a cluster of licensed digital asset firms on the Rock, all of which need compliance, finance and legal professionals.
+If you have a background in traditional financial services and want to cross into the digital assets space, Gibraltar is one of the more accessible places to make that move.

 Qualifications That Actually Matter

-Gibraltar's finance sector aligns with UK standards, so UK qualifications carry full weight:
+Gibraltar's finance sector aligns with UK standards, so UK qualifications carry full weight here:

 Qualification Best For Study Route